Using the slow cooker to save time and money

 One of my money saving and time saving strategies that I use every week is to cook a large portion of something while planning to use leftovers for another meal.
 This slow cooker pork roast makes it into the rotation every couple of months, along with whole chicken, beef roast, and beans.

 This is a great meal when you are going to be working or busy all day and want to get the thought of dinner over with in the morning.
 I made this last week, which was recital week at our house.
-I’m sure many of you can relate to the chaos that is recitals/end of the school year events.
+I'm sure many of you can relate to the chaos that is recitals/end of the school year events.
 Recital week is crazy town because the dancers have to be dressed with hair and makeup ready to go backstage by 5:30.
 It lasts until after 9pm and no messy food is allowed in the dressing rooms, which means dinner has to be ready early!
-This year I was in the recital too with my adult dance class I’ve been taking, which added another element of craziness, all fun, but crazy nonetheless.

 These kinds of weeks are when I'm happy to have a strategy like this in my back pocket.
 Slow cooker pork roast is very simple to prepare and requires basic ingredients.
 Leftovers can be used for bbq pulled pork sandwiches, tacos, soup, on a salad, or on a baked potato, which makes for another fast and easy night of dinner.